Skip to main content

 After you've verified your email address, you should receive a welcome email from Imply containing a link to your Polaris account.
 Click on the link in the email to access your account.

+You can't change the cloud provider and region once you finalize your selection.
 You can only have one project in the selected region during the trial period.

 Load data